JoAnPZ19/Compilers-project/README.md

 ### Full Parser for Core Language Constructs

 The parser supports:
--def ...: function definitions
+- def ...: function definitions
--Indented suites / blocks
+- Indented suites / blocks
--Assignments
+- Assignments
--Arithmetic and boolean expressions
+- Arithmetic and boolean expressions
--Conditionals (if / elif / else)
+- Conditionals (if / elif / else)
--Loop constructs (for, while)
+- Loop constructs (for, while)
--return statements
+- return statements
--Lists, tuples, dictionaries
+- Lists, tuples, dictionaries
--Subscripts and indexing
+- Subscripts and indexing
--Function calls
+- Function calls
--Built-ins: print, len, range, etc.
+- Built-ins: print, len, range, etc.
--Comments and blank lines are ignored.
+- Comments and blank lines are ignored.

 AST Design

 A single lightweight Node class represents all parts of the program:
--type — node type ("if", "assignment", "call", …) -value — identifier or literal
+- type — node type ("if", "assignment", "call", …)
+- value — identifier or literal
--children — ordered subnodes
+- children — ordered subnodes

 This minimal design makes the AST easy to debug, print, transform, and transpile.